Starting Out In Hockey

 If you believe TV commercials, you might think all hockey practices take place at 5 AM.
 In reality, the vast majority of practices and games are either in the evening on weekdays (between 6 and 9 PM, with earlier practices for the younger kids), and at reasonable hours on the weekends.
-The instructional program, the gateway to our Mini-mite and travel programs, this year is scheduled for Saturday/Sunday mornings (Dates and Times TBA)
+The instructional program, the gateway to our Limited Mite Travel and travel programs, this year is scheduled for Saturday/Sunday mornings at 7:50 to 9:00 a.m.

 When should my child start?

 While the Learn to Play Hockey program is open to children of all ages, there are advantages to starting your child early.
 Four- and five-year-olds take to skating very easily, and will have plenty of time to practice their skating and hockey skills before moving on to travel hockey.